openstack-infra/nodepool/doc/source/configuration.rst

-      Before using the driver, Nodepool services need a ``kube/config`` file manually installed with self-provisioner (the service account needs to be able to create project) context.
+      Before using the driver, Nodepool services need a ``kube/config`` file manually installed with self-provisioner (the service account needs to be able to create projects) context.
       Make sure the context is present in ``oc config get-contexts`` command output.